Polarbeargo/CarND-Semantic-Segmentation/README.md

   - Cross-entropy loss function.

 #### Hyperparameter
 Learning rate is fixed at 0.0001 and keep probability is set to 50%.
+Epochs to 50 and batch size = 5 to the inference result.

 #### Inference Result
+The loss will near 0.01 after 50 epochs.
+The Infrence result as follow:

 ![][image3]
 ![][image4]
 ![][image5]